DETAILED ACTION

 Re component (viii), Park teaches to

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Dinan by including the feature to (viii) receive, from the base station, information for activating a transmission configuration indicator (TCI) state corresponding to an identifier of the second timing advance group, as taught by Park for the purpose of improving cell access to enhance communication reliability and decrease service latency, as taught by Park (Par 0304).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Dinan by including the feature to (viii) receive, from the base station, information for activating a transmission configuration indicator (TCI) state corresponding to the identifier of the second timing advance group, as taught by Park for the purpose of improving cell access to enhance communication reliability and decrease service latency, as taught by Park (Par 0304).

 Re component (ix), Tsuboi teaches to